cobraking1993/mailr/README.markdown

 ## Requirements

-In _Rails 3_ all dependencies should be defined in file _Gemfile_.
+In _Rails 3_ and above all dependencies should be defined in file _Gemfile_.
 All needed gems can be installed using bundler.

 ## Installation procedure